 D. Thesis Submission

 E. Oral ExaminationIf, after reading the thesis, the members of the committee find it provisionally acceptable, the oral examination may be scheduled.
-All oral examinations are to be conducted virtually for spring 2020.

 Please note: It is up to the student to schedule the defense date and time in coordination with all of the committee members and to arrange for a location for the defense.
 It is also the student's responsibility to remind the committee members of the date, time, and location of the defense. *The Charles Center does not schedule Honors defenses*